DataCorrupted/paper-reading/SAVIOR.Towards.Bug-Driven.Hybrid.Testing/README.md

 Angora[[1]](https://web.cs.ucdavis.edu/~hchen/paper/chen2018angora.pdf) started off by lower priority of those who cannot be solved immediately, IntEgrity prioritize integer related bugs, this work start to prioritize seed more carefully by using UBSan.
 GREYEYE[[2]](https://www.usenix.org/system/files/sec20spring_gan_prepub.pdf) took a step further and even started to prioritize bytes in a seed and branches reached by a seed.

-But directed is also mentioned a lot recently.
+Bug directed is also mentioned a lot recently.
 Before, people assume that code coverage lead to bugs, this is a good intuition.
 But as the bug is hiding deeper and deeper due to the development of coverage-based fuzzer, this assumption may not hold and we need to start dealing with bugs more seriously.
 However, how to direct to a bug except to using priority is yet not well answered.